Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Bruising & Swelling

-Some bruising and swelling is to be expected after liposuction – even with tumescent liposuction, the gold standard of liposuction.
+Some bruising and swelling is to be expected after your liposuction procedure – even with tumescent liposuction – or water assisted liposuction, the gold standard of liposuction.
 It uses a gently pulsating stream of water to breaks up fat cells under your skin.
 This causes less trauma than other methods, less post-op swelling, and a more even removal of fat.

-Even so, you may experience some bruising and swelling after liposuction.
+Even so, you may experience some bruising and swelling as an effect of liposuction.
 Some patients may experience it more acutely than others.
 It typically subsides after a few days and can be addressed with a combination of cold compresses, elevation, and Ibuprofen.
-Persistent swelling is rare but can occur.
+Persistent swelling or chronic pain is rare but can occur.
 The best way to keep swelling at bay is to follow your surgeon’s post-op instructions faithfully – especially by wearing the compression garment.

 Change in Skin Sensation & Sensitivity